Jinger Duggar Gives Birth to Baby Girl Named Felicity

 And baby makes three!

-Jinger Duggar and her husband, Mike Vuolo, welcomed a daughter into the world today, they announced Thursday via their blog.
+Jinger Duggar and her husband, Jeremy Vuolo, welcomed a daughter into the world today, they announced Thursday via their blog.

 "God is so kind!
 Jinger gave birth to Felicity Nicole Vuolo this morning at 4:37 am.
 Felicity weighs 8lbs. and 3oz. and is 19.5 inches long.
 Both mom and baby are healthy, doing great, and resting well.
 We are very thankful for her safe arrival and look forward to life as parents!" a statement read.